tawsbob/postgres-orm/README-model-schema.md

 - `for`: The operations this policy applies to (select, update, delete, insert)
 - `to`: The role this policy applies to
 - `using`: The condition that must be true for the operation to be allowed
+- `check`: (Optional) The condition that must be true for INSERT/UPDATE operations, to allow validating new data

 Example:
 ```prisma